MadRoosterCro/Task_management_app/README.md

 - Task-management module for managing tasks

   > Note: _In order to manage tasks, after authorizing the specific user you will need to take that JWT token and use it to authorize actions for tasks-management.
 You can see_ **AUTHORIZE** _button at the top of the page containing the api documentation._

+p.s.
+Heroku does not work as expected, I will look into that later on.